vyttieri/scryer/README.md

 - In MySQL: `CREATE DATABASE scryer;`; `CREATE USER 'scryer'@'localhost' IDENTIFIED BY 'onestepgpsr00lz';` `GRANT ALL PRIVILEGES ON scryer.* TO 'scryer'@'localhost' WITH GRANT OPTION;`

 ### Limitations/Improvements
- - JWT stored in localStorage is vulnerable to malicious JS.
-Worth considering other methods of storage.

-### Improvements
-- It would be great to define a more generalized API in which the client could request the specific fields they wanted to retrieve from the API.
-Since this project is limited in scope I opted to build an endpoint that serves exactly the data the client needs.
-- Logging.
+- The OneStepGPS API endpoint is just a passthrough endpoint right now.
+It hits the API and then passes all that data back to the client.
+It would be good to tailor the endpoint to serve only the data the client needs to consume.
+- Production readiness - At a minimum, different environments, using a real logger, adding a build process to compile JS.
+- Password Hashing process could use, at a minimum, salts, for additional security.
+Ideally use a pre-built implementation that is secure.